 In addition to the programs of study listed on the chart, pre-professional programs are offered at the University in the following fields:

 - Veterinary Medicine

 Dual programs are available in Clinical Laboratory Science and Engineering in cooperation with approved schools of medical technology and the University of Illinois.
 Students can complete requirements for a bachelor’s degree in the College of Arts and Sciences while working toward a professional degree or certificate.
+An additional dual program is available in Doctor of Chiropractic with Palmer College of Chiropractic.
+Students can complete requirements for a Bachelor of Arts in General Studies while working toward a professional degree or certificate.
 For more information, please see the Pre-Professional and Dual Programs section.